 (4) Requests for proposals and contracts required or authorized by [sections 1 through 10] must comply in all respects with the provisions of Title 18.
 The department may also consult with the department of administration, the state insurance commissioner, and recognized experts in contracts for the types of services required or authorized by [sections 1 through 10] before committing the state to those contracts.

-NEW SECTION.
 Section 4.
 Pilot project design plan required.
 The department shall by contract create a design plan for the pilot project.
 The design plan must consist of the following project elements and the projected time periods and goals for each element:

 (1) a report on participant profiles for use by insurers or others who may provide the high-deductible health care coverage and a cost analysis for provision of that coverage;